 So, how does one go about “Aging in Place?”
 Well, in order for a senior to remain in their homes, among assurances that they will receive the services they need, there is also a focus on their living space.
 Can they move safely from room to room?
 Is there enough space for a wheelchair to maneuver about?
 Are the faucets within reach?
 How does one get in the tub or shower?

 For decades now, whole areas of study and research have been done on creating accessible living space for those who need such help, be it from decreased range of motion, unsteadiness, being wheelchair bound, or a number of other physical restrictions making it difficult to live safely alone.
+A healthcare provider like the Tunstall Healthcare Australia provides monitored assistive technology solutions to support people with a wide variety of care needs to live safely.

 Evolving from this effort is Universal Design, a broad spectrum of ideas that develops buildings, products and environments that are inherently accessible for everyone – those who are old and young, and those with and without disabilities.
 They are non-discriminatory designs that every person can use – whether they have a restriction or not.